 High heat and temperature spikes can “cook” elastomeric seals causing them to become hard and brittle.
 When this occurs, their crosslink structure, the key to elasticity, becomes irreversibly damaged making effective sealing impossible.
 Elastomers can also degrade under high temperatures, causing outgassing to occur, thereby contaminating the process environment.
 Thermal processes like oxidation and diffusion need seals that resist not only the process chemicals, but also the extreme temperatures required.
 Reliable, in-service temperature ratings for sealing materials are best defined by long-term (672 hour) testing for seal force retention.
 See extremely low outgassing properties of a typical FFKM compound from room temperature up to 400°C.

 To transform raw semiconducting materials into useful devices, aggressive acids, solvents (including amines), and bases are used.
 These chemicals can attack elastomeric seals causing them to swell and degrade or leach undesirable metallic and ionic extractables.
 This may cause wafer contamination and subsequently integrated circuit functionality.

 FFKM seals are used in wafer cleaning, wet etching, and photolithography.
 Specially-designed FFKM compoundsfeature low levels of metallic, ionic and TOC extractables as well as excellent chemical resistance.
-Figure 3 shows the extractables performance of several FFKM compounds after 1 month in UPDI water, piranha and SC1.
+See the extractables performance of several FFKM compounds after 1 month in UPDI water, piranha and SC1.